tshepang/blog/content/arts/Still Grazing (2004).rst

    Not a very typical song, more like an experiment.
 Also quite sad... it's about economical exploitation.

-The only let-down of a track in the whole 11 track is the 10th, **Been Such A Long Time Gone**.
+The only let-down of a track in the whole 11 track album is the 10th, **Been Such A Long Time Gone**.
 You wonder how it slipped in there.
 The 11th track, **Stimela (Coal Train)**, is not the best version of this beloved song.
 It's of mere decent quality.
 To be fair, it's also not